-EDUCATIONAL OUTCOMES (EO) REPORTS: The EO reports array the traditional educational outcomes of GRADUATION, RETENTION/PERSISTENCE, and transfer for a COHORT of students.
+EDUCATIONAL OUTCOMES (EO) REPORTS: The EO reports array the traditional educational outcomes of GRADUATION, RETENTION/PERSISTENCE, transfer, and attrition for a COHORT of students at a specified reporting date.
 The report includes outcomes beyond the institution of initial enrollment (i.e. other SUNY and non-SUNY institutions).
 Outcome categories are mutually exclusive using an established hierarchy of graduation, then retention/persistence, and then transfer.